tjworks/tapdata-docs-en/docs/cloud/faq/task.md

 ### When creating the task, the list of tables is empty?

-Loading Schema and creating connections is an asynchronous process, so there may be instances where loading is not timely or fails, which can be updated manually by clicking Load Schema in Connections page.
+If the list of tables is empty when creating a task, it may be due to the asynchronous nature of loading the schema and creating connections.
+Sometimes, the loading process may not be immediate or may encounter failures.
+In such cases, you can manually update the schema information by clicking on the **Load Schema** button on the Connections page.
+This will help ensure that the tables are loaded correctly and available for selection when creating the task.

-### If the full synchronization is performed again, will the previously synchronized data be cleared?
+### If a full synchronization is performed again, will the previously synchronized data be cleared?

 No.